-Share with your family and friends, we’re still hiring Correctional Officers (COs)!
+Share with your family and friends, CDCR is still hiring Correctional Officers (COs).

 For the foreseeable future, the Office of Peace Officer Selection (OPOS) will continue actively recruiting to fill vacancies created by those promoting within CDCR or retiring after a rewarding career.